-

 Written by Ryan Morse.
 Photos by Lione Clare.

-The stillness and beauty of the West Chichagof-Yakobi Wilderness has long been the source of inspiration for artists, storytellers, and activists.
-When artists Eric and Pam Bealer left their Sea Pony Farm homestead in Phonograph Creek to the Living Wilderness Fund, Sitka Conservation Society saw this as an opportunity to continue their artistic legacies.
-This special place outside of K'udeis X'é, Pelican, is now a retreat for artists, writers, and people of different backgrounds who we can introduce to the Tongass.
-In turn, perhaps those that visit will take their experiences, share them widely, and advocate for the Tongass and Wilderness.
+The stillness and beauty of the West Chichagof-Yakobi Wilderness area has long been the source of inspiration for artists, storytellers, and activists.
+When Alaskan artists Eric and Pam Bealer left their Sea Pony Farm homestead in Phonograph Creek to the Sitka Conservation Society's Living Wilderness Fund endowment, our organization saw this as an opportunity to continue the Bealers' artistic legacies.
+This special place outside of K'udeis X'é Pelican, is now a retreat for artists, writers, and people of different backgrounds who we can introduce to the Tongass National Forest.
+In turn, those that visit will take their experiences with them, share them widely, and advocate for the Tongass.

-Throughout 2021, we had the opportunity to host a variety of advocates, artists, and storytellers at Sea Pony Farm.
+Throughout 2021, SCS had the opportunity to host a variety of advocates, artists, and storytellers at Sea Pony Farm.
 With support from the Alaska Conservation Foundation and Ayana Young of the ‘For the Wild’ podcast, we hosted changemakers Julian Brave Noisecat, Maia Wikler, and Ruth Miller.
-We also created opportunities for local Sitka artists including Steve Lawrie and Norm Campbell to experience artist residencies at Phonograph Creek.
+We also created opportunities for local Sitka artists, including Steve Lawrie and Norm Campbell to be artists in residence at Phonograph Creek.

 In July, Norm and Steve arrived by floatplane to Lisianski Inlet.
 As they unloaded on the beach, they were greeted by sunshine and beautiful weather – something that is, as Norm jokes, “almost unheard of in Southeast Alaska.”
 This good weather stayed with them for the first four days of their residency, allowing them to make artwork both inside and outside of the homestead.